-It’s easy to think that a pair of comfortable and easy-to-wear rubber slippers like Crocs would not cause blisters.
-But do Crocs actually cause blisters?
+You might think comfy slippers like Crocs won’t cause blisters.
+But do Crocs cause blisters?

 Crocs can cause blisters if they are too big or too small.
-While you can always wear socks to prevent blisters from Crocs, you can also apply an anti-friction balm which adds an invisible layer of protection for your feet.
+You can wear socks with Crocs to avoid blisters.
+Another option is using an anti-friction balm for foot protection.